Thubten Chodron: Biography

-Chodron is also author or editor of more than 25 books on Buddhism, including two works co-written with the 14th Dalai Lama: Buddhism: One Teacher, Many Traditions and Approaching the Buddhist Path, the first in a multi-volume collection presenting the Dalai Lama's comprehensive explanation of the Buddhist path.
+Chodron is also author of 29 books and editor of 23 books on Buddhism, including eleven works co-written with the 14th Dalai Lama: Buddhism: One Teacher, Many Traditions and The Library of Wisdom and Compassion, a ten-volume collection presenting the Dalai Lama's comprehensive explanation of the Buddhist path.
 Other popular works include Buddhism for Beginners; Open Heart, Clear Mind; Working with Anger; and Don't Believe Everything You Think.

 Chodron was a co-organizer of Life as a Western Buddhist Nun, an international conference of Western Buddhist nuns held in 1996.
 She was a participant in the 1993 and 1994 Western Buddhist teachers' conferences with the 14th Dalai Lama, and she was instrumental in the creation of the 2007 International Congress on Buddhist Women's Role in the Sangha.
 She is a member of the Committee for Bhikshuni Ordination and attends the annual Western Buddhist Monastic Gathering in the US.
 Keen on interfaith dialogue, she was present during the Jewish delegation's visit to Dharamshala in 1990, which was the basis for Rodger Kamenetz’s The Jew in the Lotus, and she attended the Second Gethsemani Encounter in 2002.
 She has been present at several Mind and Life Institute conferences in which the 14th Dalai Lama dialogues with Western scientists.

 Chodron travels worldwide to teach the Dharma: North America, Latin America, Singapore, Malaysia, India, and the former Soviet countries.
 Seeing the importance and necessity of a monastery for Westerners training in the Tibetan Buddhist tradition, she founded Sravasti Abbey, a Buddhist monastery in Newport, Washington, US, in 2003, and became its abbess.

 In 2016 she was awarded the Global Bhikkhuni Award, presented by the Chinese Buddhist Bhikkhuni Association of Taiwan.

 Teaching schedule

 Chodron permanently resides at Sravasti Abbey in Washington, US, when she is not on her international teaching tours.

-The abbey has a yearly program of weekly teachings as well as various teaching and meditation retreats:
+The abbey has a program of weekly teachings as well as other one-day events, courses, and meditation retreats: